flebbis/Implementing-a-new-programming-language/docs/language.md

 ```

 ### Type system and inference
-The following section explains the type system of FIKA in more detail, with a focus on its powerful type inference capabilities.
+The following section explains the type system of Fika in more detail, with a focus on its powerful type inference capabilities.
 The language is a statically typed language, which means that the types of variables and expressions are determined at compile time.
-However, FIKA also has a powerful type inference system that allows for a more concise and readable code, while still maintaining the benefits of a strongly typed language.
+However, Fika also has a powerful type inference system that allows for a more concise and readable code, while still maintaining the benefits of a strongly typed language.

 #### Simple inference example
-To understand how type inference works in FIKA, consider the following example:
+To understand how type inference works in Fika, consider the following example:
 ```
 x
 x = 5
 ```
 In this example, we declare a variable `x` without specifying its type.
 When we assign the value `5` to `x`, the language automatically infers that `x` is of type `int`.
 This means that we can use `x` in any context where an integer is expected, and the language will treat it as an integer.

 It is important to note that once a variable as been assigned a type, it cannot change type automatically.
 If x is later on assigned a value of a different type, such as a string, the language will raise a static type error inside the IDE, since `x` has already been inferred to be of type `int`.
-This is one of the key features of FIKA's type system, which combines the benefits of static typing with the flexibility of dynamic typing.
+This is one of the key features of Fika's type system, which combines the benefits of static typing with the flexibility of dynamic typing.

 #### int to double promotion
 Although the language is statically typed, it provides a lot of flexibility.
 For instance, ints are automatically promoted to doubles when used in an expression with a double, and the result will be inferred as a double.
 This allows for seamless integration of different types without the need for explicit type conversions.